 - Macros you use within a system command, either within the SYSTEM Command context or within the Execute-On context, can be used as part of the actual command or as parameters to a batch file.

-- If the absolute path of the any of the files referenced in the macros contain embedded spaces (for example.,
+- If the absolute path of any of the files referenced in the macros contain embedded spaces (for example,

 Program Files\LexiCom\inbox\testHost\test.edi) it might be necessary to add double quotes to the macro specification(s) in the command in order for the command to be properly processed by the operating system.
 For example,

 - Special rules apply to using directory macro variables for example,

 - If you use these macros in a source file, destination file, custom directory variable definition, or an LCOPY Archive context, and the path is a non-URI path, they are replaced only at the beginning of the string.
 For all other contexts (for example, URI source/destination paths, SYSTEM commands), they are replaced anywhere in the string.